 Positioning of the Fair continues to align itself to run the day before the popular Thorndon Fair in Wellington.
 There are many vendors that are influenced to attend particularly if they are from out of the region and they are registered to be at the Thorndon Fair the following day.
 The Fair continues to have aspirations to do what Martinborough has done for the art & craft industry in New Zealand, being, an iconic and enduring annual destination event that draws vendors, and visitors to a memorable event that provides a significant economic contribution to the region.

 The Fair is a commercial event however we have a social agenda too.
-The Fair owners work hard to support the Kāpiti Community Patrol, Kāpiti Rotary Charitable Trust, No 49 Squadron Air Cadets, Paraparaumu College and Work Ready Kāpiti by contracting their services to help run key logistics like setting-up and packing-down, parking, gate entry, the ATM and waste management.
-We are also very grateful to ANZ Paraparaumu who play a major role on the day in running our Ticket Office.
+The Fair owners work hard to support the Kāpiti Community Patrol, No 49 Squadron Air Cadets Kāpiti, Paraparaumu College and Work Ready Kāpiti by contracting their services to help run key logistics like setting-up and packing-down, parking, gate entry, and waste management.
+We are also very grateful to ANZ Kāpiti who play a role on the day handling any cash.

-We have a five-year waste minimisation strategy in-place to divert 80% to 100% of waste progressively from landfill commencing from 2019.
-Key people and volunteers include local business, Organic Wealth, and volunteers from the No 49 Squadron Air Cadets.
+We have a Waste Minimisation Strategy in-place to divert 80% to 100% of waste progressively from landfill commencing from 2019.
+In 2025, we diverted an impressive 98% of waste from landfill.
+Key people and volunteers include local business, Organic Wealth, and volunteers from the No 49 Squadron Air Cadets Kāpiti.
 The team is trained to sort through the waste generated during the event with a ‘fine tooth comb’, to separate all materials and ensure there is zero contamination in the recycling and organic waste bags or bins, creating a great waste diversion result for everyone involved to be proud of.
 We thank everyone involved including visitors who are asked to dispose their waste into different bins and to our ready to eat vendors who are asked to use compostable serving materials.
-Take a look at our Case Study on the Sustainable Business page on KāpitiCoastNZ >>

 THANK YOU you to our amazing Suppliers!

-Accent Entertainment, Adrian & Marina Thomson, AJ Crawshaw & Crew, Air Chathams, Ambrose Marketing, Andy Snaps, Anke Figur, ANZ Kāpiti, ANZ Merchant Services, ANZIL PartyPerfect Catering, AON NZ, APRA, Beach FM 106.3, Bekon Media, Bianca-Rae Photography, Big Mac Slabs Furniture, Brendon King, Brien Electrical, Business Kāpiti, Carlton Party Hire, Cancer Society Kāpiti, Captured By Friday Photography, Coast Access Radio 104.7, Colbert Cooper, Colossal NZ, Connect Church, Corran Crispe, Creighton Design, Cuisine Magazine, Daizy Design Face Painting, Deb Martin, Devon Welch, Dominion Post, Eftpos NZ, Electra, Elemental Cider, Eventfinda, FastTrade, Fauldings Sound, First Security, Flightdec, FLSSH, Funk with Food, Gold Coast Rock n Roll Club, Golf for Good, GSE Sound, GTB IT Solutions, Hayley Coetzee, Hanna Rauch Marketing, Hato Hone St John, Higgins Kāpiti, Hire Master, Horowhenua Star, Humanitix, Ice Rescue, Intercite Music NZ, Jack Houlihan, James Auld, Jesse Dench, Jodie & The Stowaways, Jolly Billboards, KAPINUA, Kāpiti Business Projects, Kāpiti Castles, Kāpiti Coast District Council, Kāpiti Coast Pipes & Drums, Kāpiti Community Patrol, Kāpiti Fire Service, Kāpiti Gymnasium, Kāpiti Ice Cream, Kāpiti News, Kāpiti Party Hire, Kāpiti Police, Kāpiti Pure Water, Kāpiti Rotary, Kāpiti Turf & Pavilion, Keith Wood, Kia Ora Magazine, Kitty Fitton, La Ficelle Bakery, Liv Johnstone & Football Crew, Louise Hinton, Love Shack, Lustre Kitchen and Dining, MailChimp, Max Weicherding, Mayor Holborow, Mediaworks, Menz Shed Kāpiti, Meta, Mex Bouzaid, Mike Pero Mortgages Zebunisso Alimova, Moore Visuals, MRL Power Solutions, MTF Kāpiti, New Zealand Coach Service, New Zealand Events Association, No 49 Squadron Air Cadets, NZME, Organic Wealth, Ōtaki Today, Paraparaumu College, Paraparaumu Croquet Club, Peak Audio Productions, Phantom Billstickers, Promotional World, Rachael Broad, Rapid Temporary Fencing, Red Badge Security, Regional News, Riley Kim, Rob McCann, SeeMe Media, Serenity Harris, Sidney Sharp-Judge, SignCraft Kāpiti, Sonia Pratt, Sophie Pound, Soulhaven Creative Productions, Stretch Tents Wellington, Stuff, Thames Pacific, The Beat Girls, The Bond Store, The Chris & Melinda Leatham Charitable Trust, The Herald, The Relatives, Trade Tested, Tuatara, Tui Singer & Entertainer, Visit Kāpiti, Waikanae Golf Club & Larry Balloch, Warehouse Stationery, Waste Management, Wellington On a Plate, WellingtonNZ, Wellington Tree, Whittaker’s, Work Ready Kāpiti, ZEAL Kāpiti, Zapier.
+Accent Entertainment, Adrian & Marina Thomson, AJ Crawshaw & Crew, Ambrose Marketing, Andy Snaps, Anke Figur, ANZ Kāpiti, ANZ Merchant Services, ANZIL PartyPerfect Catering, AON NZ, APRA, Beach FM 106.3, Bianca-Rae Photography, Big Mac Slabs Furniture, Brendon King, Brien Electrical, Business Kāpiti, Cancer Society Kāpiti, Captured By Friday Photography, Coast Access Radio 104.7, Colbert Cooper, Colossal NZ, Connect Church, Corran Crispe, Creighton Design, Cuisine Magazine, Daizy Design Face Painting, Deb Martin, Eftpos NZ, Electra, Elemental Cider, Eventfinda, FastTrade, Fauldings Sound, First Security, Flightdec, FLSSH, Golf for Good, GSE Sound, GTB IT Solutions, Hayley Coetzee, Hanna Rauch Marketing, Hato Hone St John, Higgins Kāpiti, Hire Master, Horowhenua Chronicle, Humanitix, Ice Rescue, Jack Houlihan, James Auld, KAPINUA, Kāpiti Business Projects, Kāpiti Castles, Kāpiti Coast District Council, Kāpiti Community Patrol, Kāpiti Fire Service, Kāpiti Gymnasium, Kāpiti Ice Cream, Kāpiti News, Kāpiti Party Hire, Kāpiti Police, Kāpiti Pure Water, Kāpiti Turf & Pavilion, Keith Wood, Kia Ora Magazine, Kitty Fitton & daughters, Liv Johnstone & Football Crew, MailChimp, Max Weicherding, Mayor Holborow, Mediaworks, Menz Shed Kāpiti, Meta, Mike Pero Mortgages Zebunisso Alimova, Moore Visuals, MRL Power Solutions, MTF Kāpiti, New Zealand Coach Service, New Zealand Events Association, No 49 Squadron Air Cadets Kāpiti, NZME, Organic Wealth, Paraparaumu College, Paraparaumu Croquet Club, Peak Audio Productions, Phantom Billstickers, Promotional World, Rachael Broad, Rapid Temporary Fencing, Red Badge Security, Rob McCann, SeeMe Media, Serenity Harris, Sidney Sharp-Judge, SignCraft Kāpiti, Sonia Pratt, Sophie Pound, Soulhaven Creative Productions, Stretch Tents Wellington, Stuff, The Bond Store, The Herald, Trade Tested, Visit Kāpiti, Waikanae Golf Club & Larry Balloch, Warehouse Stationery, Waste Management, WellingtonNZ, Whittaker’s, Work Ready Kāpiti, ZEAL Kāpiti, Zapier.